tarantool/metrics/doc/monitoring/api_reference.rst

     local metrics = require('metrics')
     local fiber = require('fiber')

-    -- create a summary with a window of 5 age buckets and 60s bucket lifetime local http_requests_latency = metrics.summary(
+    -- create a summary with a window of 5 age buckets and a bucket lifetime of 60 s local http_requests_latency = metrics.summary(
         'http_requests_latency', 'HTTP requests total',
         {[0.5]=0.01, [0.9]=0.01, [0.99]=0.01},